 - Toby Littin, CEO Parkable

-As well as collecting smart data, Parkable for Business also provides a complete management service for EV chargers, including:
+As well as collecting smart data, Parkable also provides a complete management service for EV chargers, including:

 In Australia, if your company is within 1km of a commercial car park, you can end up paying a huge amount of fringe benefit tax for providing parking to your staff.
 However, the amount of fringe benefit tax a company pays on its car park is dependent on how much of the space is used by staff, and how often.